Scientific Journal Articles

 [download PDF] -

-Shahab, et al. 2009.
-The impact of changing nicotine replacement therapy licensing laws in the United Kingdom: Findings from the International Tobacco Control Four Country Survey [show abstract ▼] [hide abstract ▲]
+Cooper, et al. 2010.
+Compliance and support for bans on smoking in licensed venues in Australia: Findings from the International Tobacco Control Four-Country Survey [show abstract ▼] [hide abstract ▲]

 Citation